 - 1.1 The 2021/22 unaudited financial statements were approved by Council on 30 June 2022.
-Each year the appointed external auditors carry out an audit of the financial statements of the charities controlled by the Council and provide an opinion as to whether those statements provide a true and fair view of the financial position of the charities and their income and expenditure for the year; and also whether they have been prepared in accordance with the relevant regulations. - 1.2 The audited Annual Accounts 2021/22 for the Common Good Funds and Coats Observatory Trust are now presented for approval. - 1.3 It should be noted that this is the final set of accounts for the Common Good Funds, now that they are removed from the charities register. - 1.4 There was one change to the property value of Trust assets and no significant changes to the Common Good accounts over the course of the audit.
+Each year the appointed external auditors carry out an audit of the financial statements of the charities controlled by the Council and provide an opinion as to whether those statements provide a true and fair view of the financial position of the charities and their income and expenditure for the year; and also whether they have been prepared in accordance with the relevant regulations. - 1.2 The audited annual accounts are now presented for Members' noting and further recommendation to the Council that the audited accounts be approved. - 1.3 It should be noted that this is the final set of accounts for the Common Good Funds, now that they are removed from the charities register. - 1.4 There was one change to the property value of Trust assets and no significant changes to the Common Good accounts over the course of the audit.
 Minor presentational changes were agreed.

-2.1 The Council is requested to approve the attached 2021/22 audited financial statements for the charities controlled by the Council.
+2.1 Members are requested to note the attached 2021/22 audited financial statements for the charities controlled by the Council; and to recommend to Council that they be approved.